jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 1%
 Source: Upstream Security
 Incidents by attack vector
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 55
-A series of vulnerabilities, collectively known as CVE\-2023\-3028,103were identified:
+A series of vulnerabilities, collectively known as CVE\-2023\-3028,103 were identified:
 MQTT backend does not require authentication, allowing unauthorized connections from an attacker.
-Vehicles publish their telemetry data (e.g GPS location, speed, odometer, fuel, etc.) as messages in public topics.
+Vehicles publish their telemetry data (e.g., GPS location, speed, odometer, fuel, etc.) as messages in public topics.
 The backend also sends commands to the vehicles as MQTT posts in public topics.
 As a result, an attacker can access the confidential data of the entire fleet.